learn-it-in-russian/tldr-ru/pages/common/cs-resolve.md

 # cs resolve

-> Resolve lists the transitive dependencies of one or more other dependencies.
+> Resolve lists the transitive dependencies of other dependencies.
 > More information: <https://get-coursier.io/docs/cli-resolve>.

 - Resolve lists of transitive dependencies of two dependencies: